Skip to content

 Assistant Curator

-Rachel Winter wants to make the museum a key part of everyone’s university experience: “University art museums are important spaces for innovation and collaboration that not only generate thought-provoking exhibitions, but can transform the ways students learn, and faculty teach.”
+Rachel Winter wants to make the MSU Broad Art Museum a key part of everyone’s university experience: “University art museums are important spaces for innovation and collaboration that not only generate thought-provoking exhibitions, but also transform the ways students learn and faculty teach.”

-Rachel came to MSU BAM in 2022 from California, where she was working toward her Ph.D. in Art History at the University of California, Santa Barbara.
-As an art historian and curator of global contemporary art, she focuses on modern and contemporary art from West Asia and North Africa.
+Rachel came to the MSU Broad Art Museum in 2022 from California.
+As an art historian and curator of global contemporary art, she focuses on modern and contemporary art from Southwest Asia and North Africa (the SWANA region).
 Her ongoing research considers how art museums in the US and the UK became interested in the idea of contemporary art from the Middle East beginning in the 1970s.
-She is excited to bring this research to Michigan because it resonates with the state’s history as a home for many from the Arab world, including artists.
+She is excited to bring this research to Michigan because it resonates with the state’s history as a home for many people from the Arab world, including artists.

-Outside the museum, Rachel writes broadly about modern and contemporary art from the SWANA region, American art, and museums, and has published her research in Panorama: Journal of the Association of Historians of American Art, and react/review: a responsive journal for art & architecture, which you can read on her academia.edu page.
-She is a faculty affiliate of MSU’s Muslim Studies Program, and a member of the Association of Art Museum Curators, the College Art Association, and the Association for Modern + Contemporary Art of the Arab World, Iran, + Turkey.
-Outside the museum, you’ll find Rachel walking her dog, drinking coffee, and baking gluten-free treats.
+Outside the museum, Rachel writes broadly about modern and contemporary art from the SWANA region, American art, and museums, and has published her research in Woman’s Art Journal, International Journal of Islamic Architecture, and Panorama: Journal of the Association of Historians of American Art.
+She earned her Ph.D. in the history of art and architecture from the University of California, Santa Barbara, in September 2024.
+Rachel is a faculty affiliate of the MSU Muslim Studies Program and the MSU Center for Gender in Global Context, a lecturer in the MSU Department of Art, Art History, and Design, as well as a member of the Association of Art Museum Curators, the College Art Association, and the Association for Modern + Contemporary Art of the Arab World, Iran + Turkey.
+In her free time, you’ll find Rachel walking her dog Cobalt, drinking coffee, and baking gluten-free treats.

 Back To Top